 A municipal election is held each even-numbered year for the seats on the Danville Town Council.
 The next municipal election will take place on November 3, 2020 for three seats on the Town Council.
+Information on candidates for the Town Council can be found on the November 3,2020 Election page.

 Political Reform Act Campaign Disclosure Requirements and Filings